noahehall/theBookOfNoah/linux/docker/docker.md

       - disable the root account or atleast set a passwd
     - be careful about which users can control the docker daemon
       - that person can effectively control the root account on your host
+    - specify the UID and GID of the user who should run the container, and not the uname or gname
+      - specifying the uid:gid helps alleviate reading, writing, and executing files across hosts & containers

+  - volumes
+    - dont mount files/dirs in containers that are required